The-McKone-Lab/handbook/docs/policies/onboarding.md

 ### Complete lab safety training

 Lab-specific training for our group proceeds in several steps.
-First, you should review the video presentation below entitled “chemsafety101,” which describes how to go about operating safely in wet chemistry laboratory.[^1]
+First, you should review the video presentation below entitled “chemsafety101,” which describes how to go about operating safely in wet chemistry laboratory (note that video access requires you to sign in using your Pitt login credentials).[^1]
 The most important piece of information about our lab space is that **we work with many hazardous substances**, including toxic and corrosive chemicals, compressed gases, high-speed cutting and grinding tools, high-temperature equipment, and electronics with live voltages.
 It is incumbent on each of you to *respect the hazard* of whatever you are working by educating yourself and planning ahead.